-Sr. No. Title of Experiment

-1 Demonstrate the application of Periodogram and Spectrogram

-2 Pre-processing of ECG signal

-3 Wavelet analysis for denoising

-4 Wavelet transform for audio signal compression

-5 Simulation of adaptive filtering

-6 Generation of Chorus and flanging effects for voice record

-7 Implementation of equalizers

-8 Simulated generation of ECG signal and isolation of QRS complex

-9 Analysis of EEG signals
+Sr. No. Title of Experiment Estimation of David degrees and Spectra grow and Damonstrate their applications 1 Estimation of Periodogram and Spectrogram and Demonstrate their applications.
+2 Pre-processing of Bio-electric signals 3 Wavelet analysis for denoising of Bio-electric signals 4 Wavelet transform for audio signal compression 5 Simulation of adaptive filtering and their applications 6 Generation of Chorus and flanging effects for voice record 7 Implementation of equalizers 8 Simulated generation of ECG signal and isolation of QRS complex 9 Analysis of EEG signals